Global Point of Care

 Impact on people with chronic diseases

-EVERYDAY STEPS TO HELP PREVENT THE FLU
+THE BASICS TO HELP PREVENT CATCHING OR SPREADING THE FLU

 There are steps you can take to help avoid catching or spreading the flu.